MindscapeHQ/raygun4js/README.md

 within 3rd party scripts - if code loaded from the current domain called the 3rd party function, it will have at least one stack line and will still be sent.

 `excludedHostnames` - Prevents errors from being sent from certain hostnames (domains) by providing an array of strings here.
+Each string should match the host name you want to exclude (including the TLD but excluding the protocol).

 An example: